osilander/203.311/Week2/Week2.md

 $ echo $OSTYPE
 ```

-More examples of environment variables are
+More examples of environment variables are:

-USER (your login name)
+- USER (your login name)
-HOME (the path name of your home directory)
+- HOME (the path name of your home directory)
-HOST (the name of the computer you are using)
+- HOST (the name of the computer you are using)
-DISPLAY (the name of the computer screen to display X windows)
+- DISPLAY (the name of the computer screen to display X windows)
-PATH (the directories the shell should search to find a command)
+- PATH (the directories the shell should search to find a command)
-LANG (the language you are using)
+- LANG (the language you are using)

 Try a few out yourself to set what is known about your machine.